To create a Certificate Signing Request (CSR) in IIS Manager, follow these simple steps:

 Note!
 For OV and EV certificates, it is obligatory to specify a legal company name and an existing department in Organization and Organization unit fields as these types of certificates are intended for registered companies and imply a more advanced validation level.

-Note: All the fields should be filled only with alphanumeric symbols and no special symbols are allowed (“&”, “/”, “^”, etc.)
+Note: All the fields should be filled in only with alphanumeric symbols and no special symbols are allowed (“&”, “/”, “^”, etc.)

 Here is an example of how the Certificate Request details can look with the fields filled in.
 On the below screen, we use the "example.com" domain as an example Common name.